 Bankruptcy – Chapter 11

 Chapter 11 is also known as reorganization bankruptcy as it involves a significant and disruptive overhaul of a debtor’s business affairs, assets, and debts.
-Most importantly, wherever the debtor/owner requires the restructuring of the debts with continuity of the business operations, such cases are filed under Chapter 11.
+Most importantly, wherever the debtor/owner requires restructuring the debts with continuity of the business operations, such cases are filed under Chapter 11.
 Entities generally refer to Chapter 11 if they need a restructuring of their debts.
-It gives them a new kick start provided the terms are not detrimental to the conditions laid under the revival plan, such as debtor’s fulfillment of its obligations.
+It gives them a new kick start, provided the terms are not detrimental to the conditions laid under the revival plan, such as the debtor’s fulfillment of its obligations.

 A corporation taking the route of Chapter 11 for filing bankruptcy has to first understand well about the complexities and the costs involved in the process.
-Generally, it will be pricey to file proceedings under Chapter 11, knowing that the success rates are significantly less, and the process is not a speedy one.
+Generally, it will be pricey to file proceedings under Chapter 11, knowing that the success rates are significantly less and the process is not a speedy one.
 However, it does provide an opportunity for the company to reshape itself while continuing to operate, suspend or configure debts and get back on track.

 - Bankruptcy – Chapter 11

 - Success Rate of Chapter 11

 - Emerging from Chapter 11

 - Differences in Proceedings